 This recipe does not actually contain (tomato-based) sofrito, but instead calls for recaíto (Puerto Rican cilantro-based sofrito).
-Perhaps, I should have named it Recaíto Eggs, but I learned this recipe from my husband’s side of the family and this is what they call it, so it’s fine by me too.
-This dish is cooked quickly, almost like a stir-fry, so make sure to have everything at hand before you begin. — H. Weal
+Perhaps, I should have named it Recaíto Eggs, but I learned this recipe from my husband and his family and this is what they call it, so it’s fine by me too.
+This dish is cooked quickly, almost like a stir-fry, so make sure to have everything at hand before you begin.

 1 tablespoon canola oil

 8 slices deli ham

 measuring cups and spoons

 1. Combine recaíto and sazón with oil in skillet over medium-high heat.